pczarski/GUI_Projcect_duplicate/README.md

 ## To run the project:

+1. Pull or download the project.

-1. Open terminal in the project directory and run:
+2. Open terminal in the project directory and run:

 ### `npm install`

-2. To start testing type:
+3. To start testing type:

 ### `npm start`